FagbohunSolomon9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that creates a new local variable a script that creates a new global variable
-Every addition to true knowledge is an addition to human power
+Every addition to true knowledge is an addition to human power a script that prints the result of POWER divided by DIVIDE, followed by a new line